cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/01_presentation.md

 </details>

 Don't try to write test that fits into multiple categories at once.
-They will be bad at all of them.
+They will be bad in all of them.

 ## What is unit stands for?